To main content To navigation

 About

 A variety of digital data sources are providing new avenues for empirical social science research.
-In order to effectively utilize these data for answering substantive research questions, a modern methodological toolkit paired with a critical perspective on data quality is needed.
-This course introduces state-of-the-art data science techniques that are suited for collecting and analyzing digital behavioral data, so-called "big data", and traditional survey data.
-In addition, aspects of data quality and error frameworks for digital (big) data sources are discussed.
+To effectively utilize these data for answering substantive research questions, a modern methodological toolkit paired with a critical perspective on data quality is needed.
+This course will introduce state-of-the-art data science techniques that are suited for collecting and analyzing digital behavioral data, so-called "big data", and traditional survey data.
+In addition, aspects of data quality and error frameworks for digital (big) data sources will be discussed.

-After the course, you will have a profound understanding of important methods from the data science toolkit for collecting and analyzing the data types mentioned.
-You will be able to apply these methods and techniques in your research using statistical software.
+After the course, you will have a profound understanding of important methods from the data science toolkit for collecting and analyzing the mentioned data types.
+Moreover, you will be able to apply these methods and techniques in your research using statistical software R

 Course leader